7 Surprising Items TSA May Flag You for at Airport Security

-She speaks from personal experience when her two-pound weights were confiscated at Atlanta International Airport.
+She speaks from personal experience when her 2-pound weights were confiscated at Atlanta International Airport.

 "I was bringing it along to do my physical therapy exercises, and it was so small that it never occurred to me that it could be used as a weapon!"
 Deitsch explains.
 "It is always safer to put weights and other heavy exercise equipment in your checked luggage."

-Food is always a questionable addition to your carry-on or personal item, and some foods seem to fall into a gray area.
-For instance, peanut butter is considered a liquid.
+Food is always a questionable addition to your carry-on or personal item, and some do fall into gray area.
+For instance, believe it or not, peanut butter is considered a liquid.

 "Last summer, TSA confiscated a jar of peanut butter I was bringing to a family member who lives abroad," Eric Segalstad, vice president of Gondwana Ecotours, tells Best Life.
 "I was traveling without checked luggage and didn't foresee that JIF Extra Crunchy was considered liquid.
 Now I know!"